nayefahmad/log/README.md

 - 186, 222: conditional independence
 - 424: nonparametric conditional survival
 - 308: kernel function as a generalization of inner product
 - 64: overview of logistic regression
+- 425, 308: kernel functions as local neighborhoods